johelvisguzman/DotNetToolkit.Repository/docs/queries.md

 For cases where you need to filter the data that is being fetched, then you would use what's called a SpecificationQueryStrategy object.
 Each of these strategies can be used as part of the QueryOptions.

-Whenever the repository uses a QueryOptions, in most cases, a QueryResults in returned.
+Whenever the repository uses a QueryOptions, in most cases, a QueryResults is returned.
 The QueryResults object holds the result that was returned as well as the total number of rows from the database (this information is obtained in a single select query statement, and can be helpful when doing pagination and need to know the original total count before pagination is applied).

 **Fetching Strategy**